 “There’s rosemary, that’s for remembrance,” says Ophelia in Shakespeare’s Hamlet.
 Centuries later, the herb’s historical link with memory support — along with various other health benefits — turns out to have a basis in modern science.

-Our Lemon Rosemary Baked Fish using cod or halibut, grated lemon, and the fresh herb for a nutritious, easy-to-prepare fall dinner.
-Rosemary can also be incorporated into a simple dessert like Baked Apples With Rosemary and Honey.
+Our Lemon Rosemary Baked Fish dish uses cod or halibut, grated lemon, and fresh rosemary for a nutritious, easy-to-prepare meal.
+Rosemary can also be incorporated into a simple dessert like our Baked Apples With Rosemary and Honey.